axchristie/English147/_posts/2013-10-12-Canterbury.md

 ###Introduction to Close Reading

-* Introduction to tone, imagery, diction, and diction
+* Introduction to tone, imagery, and diction
 * Narrative structure: postcolonial and feminist approaches

 ###First Activity: "Wife of Bath's Prologue"